-If they are in too much shade then the aloe leaves often droops down, turn pale and grow leggy as it searches for more light.
+If they are in too much shade then the aloe leaves often droop down, turn pale, and grow leggy as they search for more light.

-An aloe plant that is sun deprived, redirects its energy to growing the younger leaves towards the direct of strongest light or towards the sun.
+An aloe plant that is sun-deprived, redirects its energy to growing the younger leaves towards the direction of the strongest light or towards the sun.

-This causes the older outer leaves to turn brown, dried out whilst dying back and falling off.
+This causes the older outer leaves to turn brown, dry out whilst dying back and falling off.

-Aloe should be located in an area of direct sun for at least 4 hours to maintain a compact shape rather then a leggy appearance.
+Aloe should be located in an area of direct sun for at least 4 hours to maintain a compact shape rather than a leggy appearance.